- Prostate cancer risk factors

 Inflammation of the prostate

 Some studies have suggested that prostatitis (inflammation of the prostate gland) may be linked to an increased risk of prostate cancer, but other studies have not found such a link.
 Inflammation is often seen in samples of prostate tissue that also contain cancer.
-The link between the two is not yet clear, but this is an active area of research.
+The link between the two is not yet clear, and is an active area of research.

 Sexually transmitted infections

 Researchers have looked to see if sexually transmitted infections (like gonorrhea or chlamydia) might increase the risk of prostate cancer, because they can lead to inflammation of the prostate.
 So far, studies have not agreed, and no firm conclusions have been reached.

-Some studies have suggested that men who have a vasectomy (minor surgery to make men infertile) have a slightly increased risk for prostate cancer.
-But other studies have not found an increased risk among men who have had this operation.
-Research on this possible link is still ongoing.
+Some studies have suggested that men who have a vasectomy (minor surgery to make men infertile) have a slightly increased risk for prostate cancer, but other studies have not found this.
+Research on this possible link is still being done.

 Last Medical Review: 04/01/2016